NAMTeam/namteam.github.io/content/docs/feature-guides/canals/index.md

     images/can-am-building-7.jpg
 {{< /gallery >}}

+Neighbor Connections with CAN-AM are possible as well.
+Build a standard Road-based Neighbor Connection, and plop the CAN-AM pieces over top of the Road.

+{{< gallery col-xl="2" col-lg="2" clickable="true" >}}
+    images/can-am-nc-1.jpg
+    images/can-am-nc-2.jpg
+    images/can-am-nc-3.jpg
+{{< /gallery >}}

 Note that CAN-AM is an older feature that has not seen much new development in the past decade.
 As such, it is reliant on a limited array of semi-deprecated/legacy features, especially in terms of crosslinks with newer/more modern NAM features.

+## CAN-AM Stations

-Being that the CAN-AM canals are a mass transit network (technically based on the Bus vehicle type), they need stations in order to allow access.
+The CAN-AM canals function as a mass transit network and is technically based on the Bus vehicle type, meaning they need stations to properly function.
 The CAS 1x1 Ferry Terminal (included in the mod) is one option.
 Place it aligned with a canal wall, with the arrow pointing toward the water in the canal.
-Note that the stations require Power in order to function.
+The stations require Power in order to function.

 {{< gallery col-xl="2" col-lg="2" clickable="true" >}}
     images/can-am-building-8.jpg